JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/dark_mode_swift_ui.md

 ---
 date: 2021-03-07 08:13
 description: Sharing dark mode capable colors in SwiftUI using @Environment(\.colorScheme), protocols, and extensions.
-Forget `\UITraitCollection.userInterfaceStyle.
+Forget UITraitCollection.userInterfaceStyle.
 Learn how to create shareable, responsive colors using computed properties in SwiftUI.
 tags: iOS, MacOS, SwiftUI, Technology, Tutorial, UI/UX, Dark Mode
 ---

 # Handling Dark Mode Elegantly in SwiftUI

 In SwiftUI, handling dark mode was made to be easy.
-The guys over at Apple thought things through and included the user's preferred color scheme as an [environment value](https://developer.apple.com/documentation/swiftui/environmentvalues), `@Environment(\.colorScheme)`.
+The guys over at Apple thought things through and included the user's preferred color scheme as an [environment value](https://developer.apple.com/documentation/swiftui/environmentvalues):

+**`@Environment(\.colorScheme)`**

 It's used like so:

 <br/>